 It's time to look into how to address the problems you found with your SSD speeds.
 The 10 fixes are listed below:

 Note: If you know the precise issue affecting your SSD write speed, you can skip to that fix and see how to proceed.
-If not, try going through each one individually to see if it works for you.
+If not, try going through each individually to see if it works.

 If the TRIM command is not running in your system, your SSD has a high chance of having slow write speeds.
 Check below for the steps for running the TRIM command on your system.